DanField12/attendance-logger/README.md

 ## todo
 - add tests
-- Send new user requests to Elvanto using the API
 - Fix the admin password
-- rewrite the frontend using react
 - Add support for signing in kids
   - Support for new kids
+- Create the 'Events' system.
+- rewrite the frontend using react

 ## How To Use
 1. In the releases, download and unzip the printer-app.zip file.